Table of contents

 You may need to add additional logic or integrate third-party services to collect the feedback.
 This may increase the time since now you have to code and integrate all that.

 Single-page applications are typically built when you have a small business and less volume of data.
-They are excellent candidates for building the SAAS based applications.
+They are excellent candidates for SaaS-based Product Development.

 In general, all the applications that do not require SEO based capabilities are good candidates for a single page application.